alibaba/Alibaba-MIT-Speech/README.md

 The patch is built based on [the Kaldi speech recognition toolkit](https://github.com/kaldi-asr/kaldi) with commit "04b1f7d6658bc035df93d53cb424edc127fab819".

 You can apply this patch to your own kaldi branch by using the following commands:
+(*Instead of applying the PATCH file, one can also directly clone the project at "https://github.com/tramphero/kaldi"*)

 ##Take a look at what changes are in the patch